 Textures in fabrics, hair and landscapes are all more likely to cross the resolution threshold and become visible, for example.
 If these images were being compared from digital cameras, it would be the equivalent of going from 2 to over 8 megapixels.
 Just as an upscaled 2 megapixel print appears dramatically less detailed even at moderate print sizes, so too does 1080P imagery.

 Upscaling devices are primarily useful because they ensure backward-compatibility.
 These devices help make the most of existing movie collections when shown on the latest 4K displays, since imagery will generally appear smoother than it would otherwise.
 On the other hand, true 4K players are more versatile since they are usually also capable of upscaling their content when necessary.

-Upscaling is therefore a stopgap measure in the absence of true 4K players and content.
-Since 4K or “UltraHD” content provides four times the image information and detail as 1080P, the difference can be dramatic — especially when viewed on large screen sizes.
-These viewing scenarios are becoming increasingly common as television prices continuing to drop and technology advances.
+Upscaling is therefore a stopgap measure when true 4K players or content are not available.
+Since 4K or "UltraHD" content provides four times the image information and detail as 1080P, the difference can be dramatic, especially when viewed on large screen sizes.
+These viewing scenarios are becoming increasingly common as television prices continue to drop and technology advances.
 When true 4K content is available, not needing upscaling is ultimately the only way to achieve the clarity, realism and immersiveness made possible by 4K.